tjmaginn/tjmaginn.github.io/publications.md

 *In Progress*
 *Laura Weiwu and Vincent Rollet*

 Role: Research assistant.
-Supported data construction and quantitative analysis for the project.
+Supported data construction and quantitative estimation for the project.